Bravos-Power/pyoframe/docs/examples/facility_location.md

 # Facility Location Problem

-## Problem Statement
+## Problem statement

-This problem, as described in [elsewhere](), seeks to find the optimal `(x,y)` location for a set of `F` facilities such that the maximum distance between any customer and its nearest facility is minimized.
+As described in [this paper](https://mlubin.github.io/pdf/jump-sirev.pdf), the facility location problem seeks to find the optimal `(x,y)` location for a set of `F` facilities such that the maximum distance between any customer and its nearest facility is minimized.
 Customers are spread out evenly on a `G`-by-`G` grid.

 ## Model